Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Limited to media storage

-• Can look bulky in small rooms
+• It can look bulky in small rooms

 • Assembly required (complex)